Lamprichauns/lamp-os/software/lamp-os/README.md

 ## Flashing

- Currently the flash process is 2 steps.
-First click the checkmark to upload the filesystem items (some html pages etc) and then click the upload icon to flash the firmware to an ESP32 board.
+ Currently the flash process is a few steps:
+  - Pioarduino in the VSCode sidebar -> project tasks -> platform -> build filesystem image
+  - Pioarduino in the VSCode sidebar -> project tasks -> platform -> upload filesystem image
+  - Pioarduino in the VSCode sidebar -> project tasks -> general -> upload

  Note that depending on the board, you may need to hold the boot button in order to flash the board.